zorncbllr/php-mono/README.md

     or
         mono generate model <filename>

-    After running this command, a model class snippet will be generated with default id attribute and a commented static function that you need to configure to depending on your liking.
+    After running this command, a model class snippet will be generated with default id attribute and a commented static function that you need to configure depending on your liking.

+#### Generated example Model

+    <?php

+    class Product extends Model {
+    private $id;
+        public function __construct($id = null){

+            $this->id = $id;

+        self::createTable('id INT AUTO_INCREMENT PRIMARY KEY');
+        }
+    }

+    Use the self::createTable() method to create a new table.

     The name of the model class will be automatically saved as a table to the database.

-    Model classes provides find, findById, update, and delete static methods.
+    Model class provides find, findById, update, and delete static methods.

     example:

         User::find() will return all rows in the table

+#### Getters and Setters Generation

+    You may automatically generate getters and setters for your model schema by running the command:

+        mono -f <model name>
+    or
+        mono fill <model name>

+    example:

+        - mono fill user
+        - mono fill product

+    After running the command, getters and setters for all specified attributes within the class will be generated automatically, as well as the initialization of the attributes.

 ## Creating a View